Welcome back for another tutorial!

 There are some basic ground rules that should be applied in order to maintain a visual harmony.

-Before we break down these rules, we would like to have a quick look at the tools that we are going to be needing.
+Before we jump to these rules, let’s have a quick overview on the tools that we need!

 What tools do i need for modern calligraphy?